Key Takeaways

 Start with your foremen or supervisors first.
 If they understand the system and support it, the crew will follow.
 If they ignore it, the rollout is dead before it starts.

-Then roll it out to one crew at a time.
-Fix the small issues early.
-Tighten your job tracking setup.
-Make sure approvals are working.
+Then, roll it out to one crew at a time, fix the small issues early, tighten your job tracking setup, and make sure approvals are working.
 Once the process feels smooth, expand it.

 Recommended Time Tracking Software Based on Contractor Type

-To help you go through the selection process, we’ve put together a shortlist of time tracking tools that tend to work well for different types of contractor operations.
+To help you navigate the selection process, we’ve put together a shortlist of time tracking tools that tend to work well for different types of contractor operations.

 The goal here is not to crown one “best” platform for every contractor.
 The right choice depends on how your crews work, how many job sites you manage, and how important job costing and payroll reporting are in your business.